Gary Alazraki

-Gary "Gaz" Alazraki is the director of Father of the Bride (2022); writer and director of Mexico's record breaking comedy Nosotros los Nobles (2013); and the co-creator, executive producer and director of Club de Cuervos (2015), Netflix's first original series in Spanish.
+Gary "Gaz" Alazraki is a Mexican director, screenwriter and producer known for directing the film Father of the Bride (2022); for writing and directing Mexico's record breaking comedy Nosotros los Nobles (2013); and for being the co-creator, executive producer and director of Club de Cuervos (2015), Netflix's first original series in Spanish.
 He heads Alazraki Entertainment and is a Board Member of Oceana.

 Background and Education

-Gaz was born in Mexico City.
+Gaz was born in 1977 in Mexico City.
 He is the son of Carlos Alazraki and Cynthia Alazraki.
 He studied at the American School Foundation in Mexico City and graduated in 2001 with a Bachelor in Arts in Cinema and Media Studies from the University of Southern California.

 Early career

 Gaz acquired on-set experience at the beginning of his career by directing commercials, and the short films: Volver, volver (2005) starring Jaime Camil, Martha Higareda, Tony Dalton and La Hora Cero (2008) produced by Guillermo Arriaga.

 Nosotros los Nobles

 In 2011 Gaz began production for Nosotros los Nobles starring Gonzalo Vega, Luis Gerardo Méndez, Karla Souza, and Juan Pablo Gil.
 The film was released by Warner Bros. in 2013 and it became the highest grossing Mexican Movie of all time.
 Rotten Tomatoes gave it a 100% rating and the film stayed in the Box-Office-Top-10 for 17 weeks -second place to Titanic (20 weeks).
 With 7.2 million viewers and $340 million pesos in box office sales, it doubled the record from the previous Highest Grossing Mexican Film in History.

 The film’s satirical take on the 1% was profiled by The New York Times, The Wall Street Journal, and the LA Times, while the Box Office performance was headlined in Forbes, Variety and The Hollywood Reporter.

 It won Best Movie at the CANACINE Awards, and garnered Luis Gerardo Méndez the nomination for Best Actor at The Mexican Academy Awards as well as a nomination for Best Screenplay.

 Expansion Magazine awarded the Alazraki Brothers the "Marketers of the Year" award, while Quien Magazine placed Alazraki in the list of the "50 Most Influential Mexicans of the Year," and Forbes called him one of the "30 Most Creative Mexicans in the World."